risingwavelabs/risingwave-docs/cloud/source-create-a-source.md

     More services will be supported in future releases.
     :::

-5. Configure the connector settings, source details, and schema according to the instuctions of the guided setup.
+5. Configure the connector settings, source details, and schema according to the instructions of the guided setup.

 6. Check the generated SQL statement and click **Confirm** to create the source in your database.